Value For Money in The Three Valleys

 Val Thorens - The Noodle Bar Wokski under the huge Les Chalets du Thorens / 360 Bar complex near the bottom of the Portette and Moraine lifts.
 Choose your meat or veg and add a spice - perfect and less than a tenner!
 The Thai soup is great too.

-Les Menuires (Reberty) - L'Ours Blanc Restaurant is a bit tricky to find but has a great terrace with decent value gormet meals available.
+Les Menuires (Reberty) - L'Ours Blanc Restaurant is a bit tricky to find but has a great terrace with decent value gormet meals and pizzas available.
+Slippers provided inside too!

 Les Menuires (Reberty) - The Igloo bar, next to Le Ferme (excellent Vin Chaud) and under the same management has huge pizza for €9.50, large chips €4, baguettes €4.50, pints €5 & excellent tuna salad.